 The Canadian University Boards Association (CUBA) exists to improve the governance of Canadian universities.
 It serves as a means of mobilizing the leadership of university boards to support and develop policies and programs that enhance the ability of boards to discharge their fiduciary duties and to be accountable for the overall direction of their universities.

-On May 4–6, 2023, CUBA will be hosting our annual conference at the University of Saskatchewan in Saskatoon, SK.
-Join us for an exciting weekend of education and networking opportunities, to meet with your peers and build your network, and to experience Saskatoon!
+On May 4–6, 2023, CUBA hosted the annual conference at the University of Saskatchewan in Saskatoon, SK.
+Thank you to all those who joined us for this exciting weekend of education and networking opportunities in Saskatoon!

 Governing Through Change